About the Rig

 Introduction

-Endertainer Rig is a character rig for Blender specifically targeted towards Minecraft/Cubic-styled characters.
-This rig is the result of one and a half years of experimenting with making custom rig edits and is the successor of the SB (Shulker Box) EndEdit and the SS (Smooth Stone) EndEdit project.
-The goal of the Endertainer Rig project is to make a rig with simplicity and customization as the focus.
+The Endertainer Rig is a character rig for Blender, specifically designed for Minecraft or cubic-style characters.
+It is the result of a year and a half of experimentation with custom rig edits and serves as the successor to the SB (Shulker Box) EndEdit and SS (Smooth Stone) EndEdit projects.
+The goal of the Endertainer Rig is to provide a rig that prioritizes both simplicity and customization.

 Development History

-It all started somewhere in mid to late 2020.
-At that time, I made my first Minecraft rig edit based on DarthLilo's LACM rig.
-The LACM rig edit mostly contains simple bug fixes and is made for personal use.
-But it all changed when I found a way to add a custom bone shape to a canceled Minecraft rig edit project based on the PixelPerfect v1.5 rig.
-From there, I started learning about rigging and added my first custom feature on the third Minecraft rig edit based on the Shulker Box rig.
-But when the Smooth Stone rig was released, I soon abandoned the Shulker Box rig edit to start a new Minecraft rig edit project.
+It all began in mid to late 2020, when I created my first Minecraft rig edit based on DarthLilo’s LACM rig.
+That edit was primarily a set of simple bug fixes for personal use.
+Things changed when I discovered a way to add a custom bone shape to a canceled Minecraft rig project based on the PixelPerfect v1.5 rig.
+From there, I began learning more about rigging and added my first custom feature in my third Minecraft rig edit, which was based on the Shulker Box rig.
+However, when the Smooth Stone rig was released, I abandoned the Shulker Box edit and started a new Minecraft rig edit project.

-The Endertainer Rig project originally started in November 2020.
-However, due to my lack of rigging experience and the Shulker Box rig edit I'm currently also working on at that time, I soon abandoned the project.
-I later came back to it in February 2022.
-At that time, I was still working on the Smooth Stone rig edit.
-But as my rigging experience increased with the rig edit projects, I decided to stop making rig edits and pursue creating my own custom rig.
+The Endertainer Rig project originally began in November 2020.
+However, due to my limited rigging experience and ongoing work on the Shulker Box rig edit at the time, I soon abandoned it.
+I returned to the project in February 2022, while still working on the Smooth Stone rig edit.
+As my rigging skills improved through these edit projects, I decided to stop making rig edits and focus on creating my own custom rig.

-At first, the project started as a Minecraft rig preset (ready to use rig that you can modify).
-However, after the release of the Remastered version.
-I began to experiment with the idea of a modular rigging system inspired by the Auto Character System 3 (ACS3) plugin for Modo.
-Thus, the Modular Character System (shortened to MCS) was born.
+Initially, the project began as a Minecraft rig preset that was ready to use and could be modified.
+However, after releasing the Remastered version, I started experimenting with a modular rigging system inspired by the Auto Character System 3 (ACS3) plugin for Modo.
+This led to the creation of the Modular Character System (MCS).

 Version History